 Root canal therapy saves millions of teeth each year.
 But sometimes, it isn’t enough.
 This is where regenerative endodontic therapy comes in.
-With regenerative endodontic therapy, Lone Tree endodontists can replace damaged structures in the teeth and restore functionality to infected or even necrotic root canal systems, thereby helping their patients retain their true teeth.
+With regenerative endodontic therapy, endodontists can replace damaged structures in the teeth and restore functionality to infected or even necrotic root canal systems, thereby helping their patients retain their true teeth.

 How Does Regenerative Endodontic Therapy Work?

 While there are many types of regenerative endodontic treatment procedures, it is vital to know the procedure that most endodontists use.
 According to the American Association of Endodontics (AAE)’s Clinical Considerations for a Regenerative Procedure, possible candidates for regenerative endodontic treatment are patients who have a necrotic pulp, an immature apex, and a pulp space that is not necessary for post and core.
 Additionally, these patients should have no allergic reaction to the medication that will be given to them during the procedure. those with teeth that have a necrotic pulp, pulp space not needed for post and core, and an immature apex can get regenerative endodontic treatment, as long as they are also compliant and not allergic to the medication that will be given to them during the procedure.